axibase/atsd-use-cases/DataShorts/Dollar-EX/README.md

 Data is aggregated daily in visualizations, and annually in SQL queries.
 Favorable dollar exhange rates are shown in green while less favorable exchange rates are shown in red, based on overall 5-year average exchange rate.
 Each section is accompanied by a brief analysis to give the data context.
+Using computed [value settings](https://axibase.com/products/axibase-time-series-database/visualization/widgets/configuring-the-widgets/) thresholds have been calculated using the underlying data, the upper 25th percentile of a given exchange rate is considered favorable while the lower 25th percentile is considered less than favorable.

 1. [Europe](#europe)